-The Township's overall net position increased \$922,593 from the prior fiscal year.
+The Township's overall net position increased \$846,323 from the prior fiscal year.
 The reasons for this overall increase are discussed in the following sections for governmental activities and business-type activities.

 Governmental Activities.
-During the current fiscal year, net position for governmental activities increased \$583,030 from the prior fiscal year for an ending balance of \$18,227,480.

-Property tax revenues increased from \$1,373,228 during the prior year to \$1,430,622 during FYE 6/30/2018.
-The increase is primarily a result of an approximate 3.6% increase in taxable values within the Township compared to the prior year.

-Governmental activities expenses stayed relatively consistent with the prior year, showing a decrease of \$83,125 across all functions.
+During the current fiscal year, net position for governmental activities increased \$642,944 from the prior fiscal year for an ending balance of \$18,870,424.
+Property tax revenues increased by \$68,738 to \$1,499,360.
+The increase is primarily a result of an approximate 3.9% increase in taxable values within the Township compared to the prior year.
+Governmental activities expenses stayed relatively consistent with the prior year, showing an increase of \$127,461 across all functions.
+Public safety expenses showed the most significant increase, approximately \$40,000 of the increased public safety expenses can be attributed to increased police services used by the Township.

 Business-type Activities.
-The results of the Township's business-type activities during the current fiscal year show an increase in overall net position of \$339,563, increasing overall net position to \$8,744,377.
-Charges for services remained consistent compared to 2017.
+The results of the Township's business-type activities during the current fiscal year show an increase in overall net position of \$203,379, increasing overall net position to \$8,947,756.
+Revenues remained consistent with overall expenses increasing by \$148,411.
+Expenses increased largely as a result of emergency repairs in the sewer fund totaling \$116,392, as well as increased depreciation expense of approximately \$23,000 associated with sewer infrastructure assets placed in service during the year.